rbuurma/rise-2019/Assignments/Rise_assignment_7.md

 ### Preparing Your Corpus

-We will be returning to the 1760s in this assignment, so have a quick think back to *Tristram Shandy*.
+We will be returning to the 1760s in this assignment, the decade of *Tristram Shandy* and of the continued reception of novels like *Pamela*.
 Our working corpus is comprised of 41 titles printed during the 1760s, in a total of 61 volumes.
 A little under half are new editions of novels first published in previous decades, such as *Pamela*.
-Thus, this corpus gives us a sense of the literary field of the 1760s, and a more fleshed-out (though still partial) context for *Tristram Shandy.*
+Thus, this corpus gives us a sense of the mid-eighteenth-century literary field of the 1760s.

 ### Topic Modeling 41 Works of Fiction from the 1760s